am-ramona/CryptoCustodian/Crypto_Custodian.md

 - The Frontend runs on localhost:3000
 - The Backend runs on localhost:5000
-- For extra caution, please switch to the submodules main branches
+- For extra caution, please refer to the submodules main branches

 ### F. Link
    [Github]